Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ## Hurray!!!
 You just got closer to completing your hacktoberfest challenge. 😃

+## Best of luck for getting your PR initiated and one step towards your free tee.

 ## Happy??
 Star ⭐ this Repo. 🤩

 ## Check your Hacktoberfest Contribution status at: